IRB guidelines for Informed Consent

 - A statement that the study involves research

-- An explanation of the purpose of the research
+- An explanation of the purpose of the study

 - The expected duration of the participant’s participation